DanielLiamAnderson/Packaide/README.md

 The first target executes a set of timing benchmarks that measures the speed of the packing on a set of input files with respect to the number of input shapes, both with and without persistence enabled.
 The second target takes the output of the first benchmarks and produces a plot of this data.
-You should find the plot in the `benchmark/output` directory inside the configured CMake build.
+You can find the plot (and the raw data) in the `benchmark/output` directory inside the configured CMake build.